-About Afinitor[®] (everolimus) tablets
+About Afinitor® (everolimus) tablets

-Afinitor[®] (everolimus) tablets is approved in more than 110 countries, including the US and in the European Union, for locally advanced, metastatic or unresectable progressive NET of pancreatic origin.
-Afinitor is not indicated for the treatment of patients with functional carcinoid tumors in the US.
-Afinitor is now also approved in the US and EU for the treatment of adult patients with progressive, well-differentiated (Grade 1 or Grade 2), nonfunctional NET of gastrointestinal or lung origin that are unresectable, locally advanced or metastatic.

-It is also approved in more than 120 countries including the US and European Union for advanced renal cell carcinoma following progression on or after vascular endothelial growth factor (VEGF)-targeted therapy (in the US, specifically following sunitinib and sorafenib).
+Afinitor® (everolimus) tablets is now approved by the United States (US) Food and Drug Administration (FDA) for the treatment of adult patients with progressive, well-differentiated, nonfunctional neuroendocrine tumors (NET) of gastrointestinal (GI) or lung origin that are unresectable, locally advanced or metastatic.
+Additionally, Afinitor is approved in 99 countries, including the US and throughout the European Union, for locally advanced, metastatic or unresectable progressive NET of pancreatic origin.
+It is also approved in >120 countries including the United States and European Union for advanced renal cell carcinoma following progression on or after vascular endothelial growth factor (VEGF)-targeted therapy (in the US, specifically following sunitinib and sorafenib.)

-Additionally, Afinitor is approved in more than 110 countries including the United States and European Union for advanced HR+/HER2- breast cancer in combination with exemestane, after prior endocrine therapy.
+Afinitor is also approved in 102 countries including the US and European Union for advanced HR+/HER2- breast cancer in combination with exemestane, after prior endocrine therapy.

-Everolimus is also available from Novartis for use in certain non-oncology patient populations under the brand names Afinitor[®] or Votubia[®], Certican[®] and Zortress[®] and is exclusively licensed to Abbott and sublicensed to Boston Scientific for use in drug-eluting stents.
+Everolimus is also available from Novartis for use in certain non-oncology patient populations under the brand names Afinitor® or Votubia®, Certican® and Zortress® and is exclusively licensed to Abbott and sublicensed to Boston Scientific for use in drug-eluting stents.